jbk2/ubuntu-setup-deploy/README.md

+## README.md
-### README.md
+### Last Updated
+Last updated: `2024-07-17 16:31:57`

-This repo contains script files, for deployment in a Debian Ubuntu Linux distribution that carry out the following:
+This repo contains script files, for deployment on a Debian Ubuntu Linux distribution to carry out the following:

 - on running the ./setup.sh executable script file:
   - ssh's in as 'ubuntu' into the remote server.